thanos-io/thanos/mixin/thanos-mixin/README.md

 $ make rules-lint
 ```

 Check out [test.yaml](examples/alerts/tests.yaml) to add/modify tests for the mixin.
-To learn more about how to write test for Promethues, check out [official documentation](https://www.prometheus.io/docs/prometheus/latest/configuration/unit_testing_rules/).
+To learn more about how to write test for Prometheus, check out [official documentation](https://www.prometheus.io/docs/prometheus/latest/configuration/unit_testing_rules/).

 You test alerts with: